mannih/vispat/README.md

 ## Usage

-vispat gives you a couple of bash functions to use from the command
+vispat gives you a couple of shell functions to use from the command
 line:

 - `ws`